 HOSKINS: (as Eddie Valiant) What are you doing here?

 QUESTEL: (as Betty Boop) Work's been kind of slow since cartoons went to color.
 But I still got it, Eddie.
 Boop-boop-be-doop-boop.

 HOSKINS: (as Eddie Valiant) Yeah.
 You still got it.

 DAVIES: Bring back a memory?

 ZEMECKIS: Yeah.
 Yeah.
 That's Betty Boop, you know, in glorious black and white.

 DAVIES: That, of course, is from "Who Framed Roger Rabbit."
 Mae Questel played Betty Boop, and the detective, Eddie Valiant, is played by Bob Hoskins.
 I mean, this was a really remarkable film and, you know, a lot of people remember it, I bet, as being amazing.
 And, probably, it's long enough ago that they don't remember it so well.

 I mean, this is where we have these cartoon characters, who are toons, people who are - these creatures in 1947 Los Angeles, kind of live in a seedy part of town, and interact in live-action with real characters.
-And it would've been just a gag if there weren't, like, a really interesting story and characters here.
-And this was the first time anybody had done this.
+This was the first time anybody had done this.
 And I know there's probably a long, complicated answer to this, too, but how did you make it look so real in 1988?